autocontracts/permissioned-blocks/whitepaper.md

 5. The Endorser calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob.
 The Endorser stores the result in their instance of IPFS and verifies that the IPFS address stored in the <i>proposed_state</i> member variable is the same IPFS hash address.
 If so, the Endorser then copies the <i>proposed_state</i> value to another member variable of the smart contract called <i>state</i> which holds the new verified IPFS address of the statechain.

 ### Simple Contracts: No statechain validation
-Validation of the statechain is not necessary for use cases where the calculation of state change information doe not occur.
-That is in scenarios where the smart contract does not have any functions related to the statechain.
-This may be where the statechain only holds digital content (e.g. a pdf file) that is linked to the smart contract.
-The owner creates the smart contract in order to control the behaviour of how the digital content is accessed and distributed.
+Validation of the statechain is not necessary for use cases where the calculation of state change information does not occur.
+For example, in scenarios where the smart contract does not have any functions that are using state inforation to perform calculations.
+This may be in the case for smart contracts where the statechain only links to digital content (e.g. a pdf file) to the smart contract.
+The purpose of  the smart contract is to control how the digital content is distributed.

 ### Complex Contracts: Multi-statechain validation
 A smart contract could be configured with a hybrid of two or more statechains.
 For example, depending upon the use-case, there may be one statechain no requiring validation, and other statechains requiring validation by multiple oracles.